StevenBlack/vocab/million-dollar-words.md

 ### proscribe
 The noun for this verb is proscription and it means almost the exact opposite of "prescription."
-To proscribe something is to forbid it or label it danger- ous.
+To proscribe something is to forbid it or label it dangerous.
 Tea and toast would be prescribed for an upset stomach; red-hot chili peppers would be proscribed.
 Say PROH-SCR/BE.

 ### proselytize